Redesign Skill Development Research Leadership

 - This is not a debate, but a public discussion.
 The purpose is not to win an argument, but to hear many points of view, explore multiple options, ideas and possible solutions, and seek to find ways to create more effective and efficient public service.

 - This is humorous and serious business.
-Creative ideas flow more freely when we are having fun and enjoying the discussion.
+Creative ideas flow freely when we are having fun and enjoying the discussion.
 It is serious business that can also be enjoyable.
-Take time to get to know other participants.
-Provide both challenge and support.
+Get to know others.